 Jeffrey is also coordinating AWG’s assessment of Environmental, Social and Governance (ESG) geared to the context of aviation financing and leasing.

 She was the founding director of the Commercial Law Centre at Harris Manchester College and executive director of the Secured Transaction Law Reform Project, as well as the Cambridge academic lead of the Cape Town Convention Academic Project.
-She was the UK delegate to both UNCITRAL (working group VI) during its work on secured transactions, and was one of the UK delegates to the UNIDROIT Diplomatic Conferences on the Pretoria Protocol to the Cape Town Convention.
+She was the UK delegate to both UNCITRAL (Working Group VI) during its work on secured transactions and was one of the UK delegates to the UNIDROIT Diplomatic Conferences on the Pretoria Protocol to the Cape Town Convention.
 She is on several editorial boards, including that of the Asia Pacific Law Review.
 She is co-chair of the Academic Committee of the International Insolvency Institute, a P.R.I.M.E finance expert and a member of the International Academy of Commercial and Consumer Law.

 Professor Ignacio Tirado, PhD (Bologna), PhD (Madrid), LLM (London) is the Secretary-General of the International Institute for the Unification of Private Law (UNIDROIT).
 He teaches Commercial, Corporate, and Insolvency Law at the Universidad Autónoma of Madrid (Spain).